rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 ## What is it?

-Data & Metrics Collection is the disciplined way we capture, govern, and interpret evidence to learn whether our products, services or processes are achieving the desired outcomes, and improving the mission.
+Data & Metrics Collection is the disciplined way we capture, govern, and interpret evidence to learn whether our products, services or even delivery processes are achieving the desired outcomes, and improving the mission.
 At Rise8, we don’t collect metrics for metrics’ sake.
-We focus on what the *Lean Analytics* community calls the “One Metric That Matters” (more commonly referred to as ***One Mission Metric that Matters*** in our Rise8 context), and the smallest useful set of inputs that move it.
+We focus on measuring only what helps us make decisions, and to identify the smallest useful set of inputs that will generate a bias for action.

-Aligning everyone on context that is relevant to the problem space we're solving, will ensure that we balance the application of both quantitative and qualitative data, metrics and ultimately insights.
+Aligning everyone on context that is relevant to the problem we're trying to solve, will ensure that we balance the application of both quantitative and qualitative data, metrics and ultimately insights.
 The combination helps delivery teams build better hypotheses, smarter experiments, and stronger empirical evidence for what's working — or not.

 ## Why is it important?

-As highlighted in books like *Lean Startup*, *The Four Disciplines of Execution*, and thought leader posts across the product world on OMTM, Objectives and Key Results (OKRs) and Key Performance Indicators (KPIs), effective teams use data as a compass.
+As highlighted in books like *Lean Startup* community, *The Four Disciplines of Execution*, and thought leader posts across the product world on One Metric That Matters (OMTM; more commonly referred to as ***One Mission Metric that Matters*** in our Rise8 context), Objectives and Key Results (OKRs) and Key Performance Indicators (KPIs), effective teams use data as a compass.
 Here’s why that matters for us:

 1. **Diagnose & optimize:** Reveal where we’re winning, stalling, or wasting effort.
 2. **Decide with evidence:** Replace anecdotes with signal; make pivot/persevere calls confidently.